GiulioImperato/Recommendation-System/README.md

 * Data loaded via SQL: test/import.sql.

 This approach guarantees:
-* Fast and repeatable tests.
+* Fast and repeatable tests;
-* Zero side-effects on the actual PostgreSQL database.
+* Zero side-effects on the actual PostgreSQL database;
 * Easy schema and data setup via SQL.

 ### ✅ Code Coverage

+To validate the effectiveness of the tests, code coverage was measured using [EclEmma (JaCoCo)](https://www.eclemma.org/).
+The following snapshot shows the current test coverage across packages:

 <img src="Coverage.png" alt="Coverage" width="979" height="607">

+A high coverage rate was achieved, confirming the effectiveness of the bottom-up test approach.

+The current focus has been on covering the most significant logic (strategies, mappers, utils, and repository methods).
+Additional test cases will extend coverage further in future iterations.

+### 🧪 Testing Highlights

+* <b>RatingUtilsTest.java</b>: confirms correct conversion from view percentages to implicit ratings..
+* <b>MovieRepositoryTest.java</b>: tests native SQL query to retrieve movie recommendations.
+* <b>GenreAffinityFilterTest.java</b>: validates the Genre Affinity Filter strategy for recommending movies based on users’ high-rated genres.
+* <b>InteractionCountSorterTest.java</b>: validates the sort strategy to ensure correct ordering by interaction count.

 ## 🧩 DB Schema: Design Choices